jgroom33/mcp-ansible-playbooks/README.md

 ## Playbooks

-All playbooks rely on the base playbook, `bootstrap.yml`.
-The bootstrap playbook is responsible for:
+All playbooks should use the role `bootstrap`.
+The role is responsible for:
 * capture the MCP IP Address
-* Set the token variable for subsequent playbooks
+* Store the token variable in [cache](tmp/localhost) for subsequent playbooks
 * Set the Products variable for subsequent playbooks

-Example variable utput:
+Example variable output:

 ```json
 {